 - Macaroni and Cheese: Creamy, cheesy macaroni and cheese is a classic southern side dish that pairs well with fried chicken.
 Its comforting, indulgent flavors are a great match for the rich, savory chicken.

-- Collard Greens: Collard greens are a traditional southern side dish that add a healthy dose of greens to your meal.
+- Collard Greens: Collard greens are a traditional southern side dish that add a good dose of greens to your meal.
 Their slightly bitter flavor pairs well with the savory chicken, and they can be prepared with a variety of seasonings to suit your taste.

 - Fried Okra: Crispy fried okra is a popular Southern side dish.
 Its unique texture and savory flavor make it a delightful accompaniment to fried chicken.